-Who is eligible What is exempted Where to apply Highest ranking graduate of an accredited Texas Tuition during first two long-session semesters Obtain certification from high school and present high school. following graduation. to Student Accounts Receivable, MAI 4
+Who is eligible What is exempted Where to apply Highest ranking graduate of an accredited Texas high school.
+Tuition during first two long-session semesters following graduation.
+Obtain certification from high school and present to Student Accounts Receivable, MAI 4